 It is WorkCover WA’s expectation that injured workers are prescribed medications under the PBS (where clinically appropriate and available).
 It is also expected that pharmacies will charge the applicable PBS rate for medications upon presentation of the injured worker’s Medicare card.

 WorkCover WA’s services will be limited on 28, 29 and 30 December this year.

 WorkCover WA will be hosting its annual Insurance Brokers’ Breakfast Seminar on Thursday 8 December at Crown Perth.

 With Christmas fast approaching, it is important to note WorkCover WA will have reduced services on 28, 29 and 30 December this year.

 WorkCover WA has issued the WorkCover WA Guidelines for the Evaluation of Permanent Impairment, fourth edition (the Guidelines) with an operational date of 1 December 2016.
 Registrations are now open for information sessions on the changes from the third edition of the Guidelines.
 To register to attend, please contact WorkCover…Read More »

 Amendments to the Workers’ Compensation and Injury Management (Scales of Fees) Regulations 1998 come into effect on 1 November 2016.

 WorkCover WA has issued the WorkCover WA Guidelines for the Evaluation of Permanent Impairment, fourth edition (the Guidelines) with an operational date of 1 December 2016.

 WorkCover WA holds a seminar every quarter to provide an introduction to the workers’ compensation scheme in Western Australia.

-WorkCover WA is pleased to announce the appointment of Mr Nilan Ekanayake to the position of Registrar, Arbitration.
+WorkCover WA is pleased to announce the reappointments of Mr Greg Joyce, Mrs Victoria Wilmot and Mr Steven Burns to its Board.